 Considered an ‘unarmed’ attack.
 Can be used as an instant or action but must have at least one free hand.
 If wielding a main hand weapon, an offhand fist attack can be used as a follow up to the main hand attack as part of a single action (offhand must be empty).
 If both hands are empty, can perform two fist attacks as part of a single action (one main hand, one off hand).
 Always counts as glancing versus mail/plate (except for Dragon Punch) unless using a Fist Weapon.
 If using a Fist Weapon, Focus Fist attacks can benefit for weapon based enchants and craftings.

 Considered an ‘unarmed’ attack.
 Can be used as an instant or as a replacement for a main hand or off hand attack (but not both).
-Kicks can be used while armed.
-However if a kick is used as an action the player would only be able to use their offhand weapon.
-Alternately, a Kick can be performed with a single Focus based Fist attack, as part of a single action (i.e. main hand kick + off hand fist or vice-versa).
+Kicks can be used while armed, however if a kick is used as an action the player would only be able to use their offhand weapon.
+Alternately, a Kick can be performed with a single Focus based Fist attack, in any order, as part of a single action (i.e. main hand kick + off hand fist or vice-versa).
 For Focus classes footwear is as much a potential weapon as any blade or bludgeon, as such Focus classes may use weapon based enchants and craftings on foot armor pieces to enhance their Focus Kick attacks.